tatpongkatanyukul/Collaborative/Unit301.md

 Changes in healthcare practice brought on by the introduction of models may introduce novel inequities into healthcare.
 One clear example of this was the introduction of melanoma-detection algorithms that are trained predominantly on images of light skin.
 (JAMA Netw Open.
 2019;2(10):e1913436. doi:10.1001/jamanetworkopen.2019.13436)

+See Guideline for applying ML to healthcare, Wiens et al. "Do no harm: a roadmap for responsible machine learning for health care".
+Nature Medicine volume 25, pages1337–1340(2019)